WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 <br>

 ### cd - change current working directory
-- The command *cd* stands for change directory.
+- The command *cd* stands for "change directory".
 - The *cd* command will change the current working directory to another, in other words allow you to move up or down in the directory hierarchy.
-- To move into the genome_1 directory , complete the following:
+- To move into the genome_1 directory, complete the following:
      - Note, you'll remember this more easily if you type this into the terminal rather copying and pasting.
      - Also remember that you can use tab completion to save typing all of it.